 - Arts students (or any other undergraduate) do teaching or nursing masters

-This blows out to a five or six-year commitment instead of a three-year commitment (plus double the fees)!
-It’s also delaying your finances for many more years as we talked about in the Barefoot example in point 1.
+This blows out to a five-year commitment instead of a three-year commitment (plus double the fees)!
+It’s also delaying your finances for many more years, as we talked about in the Barefoot example in point 1.

-Of course, many graduates give up and (like I also saw frequently) go to work at Walmart as an overqualified shelf-stacker.
-Needless to say, they could have done this three years earlier and been financially better off.
+Of course, many graduates give up and (like I also saw frequently) work at Walmart as an overqualified shelf-stacker.
+They could have done this three years earlier and been financially better off.

 9. Delayed family

 Another reason not to go to college is that you’ll have to delay your family to do so.

 This was the case for my husband and me.
 We wanted to have a family, but Tristan’s post-graduate physiotherapy course, which he did at age 28, was too stressful for a family.